BirajMainali/flux-file/README.md

 2. **Implement a Storage Provider**: Create your storage provider to work with your chosen storage backend.
 3. **Register Services**: Register the necessary services in your application setup.
 4. **Set Up API Endpoints**: Utilize the provided API endpoints for handling uploads.

----

-This documentation now includes a clear table of contents at the beginning to help users quickly navigate to the backend and frontend sections of the FluxFile solution.